figipef/Parallel-spin-particle-dynamics/README.md

 `B*` is the inital magnetic field strength in normalized units `FREQ*` is the laser/fields frequency
-`ENV_L*` is the length of the envelope of a finite laser pulse `PHASE*` is multiple of PI that is added as a phase
+`ENV_L*` is the length of the envelope of a finite laser pulse `PHASE*` is multiple of PI/2 that is added as a phase

 `*` is an integer that numbers the lasers.
 Must start at 1.